Agencies Responsible for regulating drones in the Republic of Cuba

 Are drones allowed in Cuba?

-According to IACC, drone use is allowed in Cuba, by Cubans, and is subject to IACC regulations.
+According to IACC, drone use is allowed in Cuba by Cubans and is subject to IACC regulations.
 Read on for more details.

 Here are the most important rules to know for flying a drone in Cuba: